carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 ``-fsanitize=cfi-nvcall``.

-For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not) must be compiled with ``-fsanitize=cfi-nvcall`` enabled and be statically linked into the program.
-Classes in the C++ standard library (under namespace ``std``) are exempted from checking, and therefore programs may be linked against a pre-built standard library, but this may change in the future.
+For this scheme to work, all translation units containing the definition of a virtual member function (whether inline or not), other than members of :ref:`blacklisted <cfi-blacklist>` types, must be compiled with ``-fsanitize=cfi-nvcall`` enabled and be statically linked into the program.

 .. _cfi-strictness: